Monacan Indian Nation: 17th century

-By 1699, the Monacan had abandoned their homeland, moving farther away due to European encroachment.
+18th century

 The Virginian House of Burgesses granted much of the former site of Mowhemencho to French Huguenot refugees, who were settled on both sides of the James River in 1700 and 1701.
 First promised land at Jamestown, they were forced by the Virginian colonial government to settle above the falls.
 In Goochland County, they established the villages of Manakin and Sabot, today known as Manakin-Sabot, Virginia.

 Although a few Monacan lingered in the area as late as 1702, the core remnant seems to have merged with the Nahyssan and other closely related Virginia Siouan tribes, by then known generally as Tutelo-Saponi.
 Under this collective name, the bulk of the tribe may be traced to North Carolina (1702), and back to Virginia (Fort Christanna, 1714).
-They headed north to join the Iroquois around the Great Lakes for protection, and were noted in Pennsylvania (Shamokin, by 1740); and in western New York at Coreorgonel by 1753, where they joined the Cayuga.
-They participated with them in the American Revolutionary War as allies of the British against the Patriots.
-After the war, the Monacan went with the Iroquois to Canada.
-They were settled at the (Six Nation Reserve of the Grand River First Nation) in present-day Ontario.
+Some headed north to join the Iroquois around the Great Lakes for protection, and were noted in Pennsylvania (Shamokin, by 1740); and in western New York at Coreorgonel by 1753, where they joined the Cayuga.
+Some participated with them in the American Revolutionary War as allies of the British against the Patriots.
+After the war, many Monacan went with the Iroquois to Canada and were settled at the (Six Nation Reserve of the Grand River First Nation) in present-day Ontario.
 Their settlement of Tutelo Heights was noted in 1779.
 By the early 20th century, their descendants in Ontario had been largely absorbed by the Cayuga tribe through intermarriage.

 Smaller bands are believed to have split off in North Carolina, and at several locations across Virginia.

-Origins and legends of modern tribe
+Meanwhile the new European colonists noted several large pre-existing mounds, and in 1784 Thomas Jefferson excavated part of one burial mound on the Rivanna River near the former Monasukapanough, which he later mentioned in his Notes on the State of Virginia" and which modern archeologists estimate to have contained as many as one thousand people.
+Another excavated mound was called "Rapidan" on the Rapidan River near the Stegara village.
+However, most other surviving mounds were further west, including "Bowman" on the North Fork of the Shenandoah River, and the northernmost mound at "Brumback" on the South Fork of the Shenandoah River.
+Other mounds were at "John East" and "Lewis Creak" before their confluence into the South Fork of the Shenandoah River.
+Two further mounds were at "Hayes Creek" and "Bell" on the Maury River upriver of its confluence with the James, and "Clover Creek" and "Withrow" on the Cowpasture River before its confluence with the upper portion of the James, and "Hirsh" on the Jackson River before its confluence near the headwaters of the James.